PPM5658/AskTheImage/README.md

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please submit a pull request.

-## license

-This project is licensed under the MIT License.

 ## acknowledgements

 This project uses the OpenAI GPT-4o-mini.
 Visit [OpenAI](https://openai.com/) for more information.